For his current project he is transforming two adjoining rooms of Maketank

 International Artist in Residence

-Maketank is very pleased to be hosting Valerie McCann as our first international artist in residence
+Maketank was very pleased to be hosting Valerie McCann as our first international artist in residence in January-February 2020

 About the Performance

 On Leaving the House draws inspiration from the lives of Alice James, Susan Sontag, Clarice Lispector and McCann's own experiences of trauma, chronic illness and grieving.
 Weaving gestural vocabulary with original text by longtime collaborator Than Hussein Clark, McCann offers a contemplative performance score that challenges traditional notions of wellness and invites the audience to interrogate their own perceptions.

 From the diary of Alice James